-"The St. Nicholas Society last evening celebrated the Dutch Eastertide festival, the Paas, with a dinner at the Waldorf The President, Chauncey M. Depew, presiding, \ \ \ Polk Miller, of Richmond, entertained the Society with a recital on "The Old Virginia Plantation Negro."
+"The St. Nicholas Society last evening cele-The St. Micholas Society last evening cele-brated the Dutch Eastertide festival, the Paas, with a dinner at the Waldorf The President, Chauncey M. Depew, presiding, Polk Miller, of Richmond, enter-tained the Societly with a recital on "The Old Virginia Plantation Negro."
 Brooklyn (N. Y.) Life.

-"Mr. Miller appeared on Thursday evening at the Hamilton Club, under the auspices of the Art and Literature Committee, and the members were charmed both by his personality and wit.
+" Mr. Miller appeared on Thursday even-ing at the Hamilton Club, under the auspices of the Art and Literature Committee, and the members were charmed both by his personality and wit.